mike-lischke/antlr4-c3/readme.md

 }

 // Finally combine all found lists into one for the UI.
-// We do that in separate steps so that you can apply some ordering to each of your sublists.
+// We do that in separate steps so that you can apply some ordering to each of your sub lists.
 // Then you also can order symbols groups as a whole depending their importance. let candidates: string[] = [];
 candidates.push(...keywords);